The SXA items in the Content Editor

 The site folder has the following subfolders:

-Home - contains the site pages and the presentation elements that can be displayed in overlay windows.
+Home - contains the site pages and the presentation elements.

 Media - shows a scoped view of the Media Library that includes all the media items available for the site, such as images, animations, movies, PDFs, and so on.
 The media items do not exist physically in this folder but are references to the Media Library folders assigned to the site.